jcwestover/cse251/week13/reading/prepare13-1.md

 ## processes

-A process be definition is a program that is loaded into memory and is running.
+A process is a program that is loaded into memory and is running.

 ## process states